Political reporting syllabus (updated 2016): Covering elections, governance and the democratic process

 - Local daily newspaper, either in print or online.

-- Local political websites or blogs, including “The Monkey Cage” political science blog and “Tech President,” which monitors politics and the Internet.
+- Local political websites or blogs, including “The Monkey Cage” political science blog at the Washington Post and “The Upshot” at the New York Times.

 - Editorial pages, blogs or websites with various ideological perspectives.